ssiwan/KARMA/README.md

 1. Review new or modified knowledge articles prior to approval
 1. Provide access to system features for users with disabilities

-#### User Experience Goals

-While focused on actual users, user experience design benefits by knowledge from all stakeholders.
-Not just the end user, but the development team and business stakeholders.
-This knowledge helped shape the overall user experience goals of the project.

-* Delight the user (to be measured by quantitative activities such as interviews and surveys)
-* Clean and uncluttered user interface (to be measured by qualitative and quantitative activities such as usability testing and contextual interviews)
-* Efficient navigation throughout the workflow (to be measured by qualitative and quantitative activities such as usability testing and contextual interviews)

 ### Develop Release Plan

 Since the delivery date for the prototype is fixed, release planning focused on determining the minimal viable product that could be developed by the delivery date.
 We focused on key issues identified during our initial user research.
 This led to a prioritization of the dashboard display to provide rapid access to articles of interest with dependencies on logging in, knowledge creation, and finding relevant knowledge.
 These four epics (1-4 above) were the focus of our minimal viable product for the release.